positive reinforcement

 After 15 years of teaching elementary school, mainly 4th graders, I understand the value of group points, gold stars, or verbally acknowledging students for a job well done.
 I have seen what positive reinforcement can do for teachers who are guiding students toward good behavior.

-I’ve used positive reinforcement when my kids were growing to urge them in the right direction gently.
-Looking back, I wished I had used it more when they were teenagers.
+I’ve used positive reinforcement when my kids were growing up to gently urge them in the right direction.
+Looking back, I wish I had used it more when they were teenagers.
 It might have made a difference.

 Animal trainers use positive reinforcement.
 For example, in her article “What Shamu Taught Me About a Happy Marriage,” Amy Sutherland states, “The central lesson I learned from exotic animal trainers is that I should reward behavior I like and ignore behavior I don’t.
 After all, you don’t get a sea lion to balance a ball on the end of its nose by nagging.”

 I’ve attended a few dog training classes over the years.
-And I now see the value of positive reinforcement when training a dog.
+And I now see the value of positive reinforcement in dog training.

 positive reinforcement

 Our dog Nellie has some things down pat.
-Others continue to be a work in progress.
+Others remain a work in progress.

 I’ve used positive reinforcement because I have Nellie sit and then shake right before mealtime.
 We do it once in the morning and once in the late afternoon.
-I have repeated the command so often, and it’s to the point where I can do a hand signal, and the paw goes up.
+I have repeated the command so often that I can do a hand signal, and the paw goes up.

 Now that being said, if you talk to any of our friends, they’ll tell you that she has an unbridled enthusiasm for guests.
 Nellie loves people.
 She is convinced that they would greatly appreciate a cuddle or a few licks.
 We’re continuing to work on party manners.